DeveloperKaleb/Decoder_Ring_Project/README.md

 ## Decoder Ring Project

-Fun Thinkful project where I enabled functionality of three ciphers.
+A fun Thinkful project where I enabled functionality of three ciphers.

 Ciphers are a fun addition to interpersonal communication and these three would work great for any desired scenario.